Court Church Innsbruck

 The combined ticket for the Tyrolean State Museums is valid for the five museums (Ferdinandeum, Museum of Tyrolean Regional Heritage, Court Church, Museum at the Armoury Innsbruck, THE TYROL PANORAMA with Kaiserjäger Museum) and for the TaxisPalais - Art Gallery Tyrol.

 The Court Church Innsbruck stays open all year round, also on public holidays.
 Access through the Museum of Tyrolean Regional Heritage.
-Free admission on December 24 and 25 (on Dec 25 access through the main portal) and on January 1.

 Suggest an edit/correction